typelevel/Laika/docs/src/02-running-laika/01-sbt-plugin.md

 ### Settings for the laikaSite task

-Finally there are three boolean flags that only affect the laikaSite task.
+Finally, there are three boolean flags that only affect the laikaSite task.

 - `laikaIncludeAPI` - default `false` - see [Including Scaladoc].